-At SOS, we have recently had a few occasions when stock deliveries were delayed and we had to find alternatives, but so far these have been exceptions.
-Some of our specialised inkjet stocks usually have a three months lead time, this year we have to add at least another 90 day cushion to our schedules to make sure we have supply.
+At SOS, we have recently had a few occasions when stock deliveries were delayed and we had to find alternatives for our clients, luckily so far these have been exceptions.
+Some of our specialised inkjet stocks usually have a three months lead time, this year we have to add at least another 90 day cushion to our schedules to make sure we have continuous supply.

 Paper mills have closed or reduced their production